NetDenizen/booru-wizard/README.md

 ## Building and Dependencies

 The software is intended to run on Windows and Linux.
-A Mac port is a possibility, but it is a low priority, unless I find there is a great demand for it.
-Technically speaking, there is nothing in the code that I believe would make it incompatible, but I won't be actively maintaining and testing a port, for now.
-The library I used also seems to lack certain features on Mac.
+A Mac port is a possibility, but a low priority, unless I find a great demand for it.
+Technically speaking, there is nothing in the code that I believe would make it incompatible, but I won't be actively maintaining and testing a port, for now. wxPython (the GUI toolkit) does seem to lack certain features on Mac.

-Dependencies should not be an issue to the end-user, since the software will be packaged as a standalone executable along with the default configuration file, and a script to run the executable using that.
+Dependencies should not be an issue to the end-user, since the software will be packaged as a standalone executable along with the default configuration file, and a script to run the executable with it.
 Otherwise, the dependencies are:

 * Python 3.4 or newer

 * wxPython 4

-* PyPubSub (Should be automatically included with wxPython)
+* PyPubSub

 * kanji_to_romaji3 (A Python 3 port I made of the kanji_to_romaji library, which can be found here: https://github.com/NetDenizen/kanji_to_romaji3)